On the Power of Gradual Network Alignment Using Dual-Perception Similarities: Methodology

 \subsection{Overview of \textsf{Grad-Align}}

-In this subsection, we explain our methodology along with the overview of our \textsf{Grad-Align} method using the {\em dual-perception} similarity.
-Our method gradually discovers cross-network node pairs based on two different types of similarity measures, including 1) the similarity of {\em multi-layer} embeddings generated using GNNs, which are adopted for effectiveness in representing the structural and attribute semantic relations between nodes, and 2) the {\em Tversky similarity} as a newly characterized asymmetric set similarity using the Tversky index \cite{tversky1977features}, which enables us to overcome the problem raised by networks with different scales.
-In the following, we describe how to compute each similarity measure and then design our gradual assignment strategy based on the computed similarities.
+In this subsection, we describe the overview of our \textsf{Grad-Align} method using the {\em dual-perception} similarity.
+We start by stating that the standard protocol of NA involves the computation of the similarity between cross-network node pairs, followed by the utilization of assignment algorithms to discover cross-network node pairs from the similarity matrix \cite{zhang2016final, heimann2018regal,trung2020adaptive,kollias2011network}.
+Our method basically follows the standard protocol of NA but attempts to gradually discover cross-network node pairs based on two different types of similarity measures, including 1) the similarity of {\it multi-layer} embeddings and 2) the {\it Tversky similarity} as a newly characterized asymmetric set similarity using the Tversky index \cite{tversky1977features}.
+First, to generate multi-layer embeddings, GNNs are adopted for effectiveness in representing the structural and attribute semantic relations between nodes.
+Second, the Tversky similarity enables us to overcome the problem raised by networks with different scales.
+As illustrated in Fig. \ref{fig:overview}, our \textsf{Grad-Align} is basically composed of three main phases: 1) the multi-layer embedding similarity calculation, 2) the Tversky similarity calculation, and 3) the gradual node matching.

-First, we focus on calculating the {\em multi-layer} embedding similarity matrix via $L$-layer GNN.
-Let $\mathbf{H}_s^{(l)}\in \mathbb{R}^{n_s \times h}$ and $\mathbf{H}_t^{(l)}\in \mathbb{R}^{n_t \times h}$ denote the hidden representation in $G_s$ and $G_t$, respectively, at the $l$-th GNN layer where $l\in\{1,\cdots,L\}$, $h$ is the dimension of each representation vector.
+(Phase 1) We first focus on calculating the {\em multi-layer} embedding similarity matrix via $L$-layer GNN.
+Let $\mathbf{H}_s^{(l)}\in \mathbb{R}^{n_s \times h}$ and $\mathbf{H}_t^{(l)}\in \mathbb{R}^{n_t \times h}$ denote the hidden representation in $G_s$ and $G_t$, respectively, at the $l$-th GNN layer where $l\in\{1,\cdots,L\}$ and $h$ is the dimension of each representation vector.
 As illustrated in Fig. \ref{fig:overview}, in the feed-forward process of GNN, we use the weight-sharing technique in order to consistently generate $\mathbf{H}_s^{(l)}$ and $\mathbf{H}_t^{(l)}$ at each layer.
 We then train the generated GNN model parameters via a {\em layer-wise reconstruction loss} to make each node representation more distinguishable by exploiting the nodes' proximities up to the $l$-th order (which will be specified in Section \ref{sec 4.1}).
 Using the hidden representations $\mathbf{H}_s^{(l)}$ and $\mathbf{H}_t^{(l)}$ at each layer through training iterations, we are capable of computing the multi-layer embedding similarity matrix ${\bf S}_{emb}\in \mathbb{R}^{n_s\times n_t}$, which is expressed as

 where the superscript $\top$ denotes the transpose of a matrix and each entry in ${\bf S}_{emb}$ represents the similarity of pairwise node embedding vectors in the two networks $G_s$ and $G_t$.